 Seasonings: Salt, pepper, garlic powder and onion powder are our favorites, but add any seasonings you’d like.

-Please be aware that every brand of instant potatoes already puts in their own seasonings, so don’t go overboard.
+Please be aware that different brands of instant potatoes may put in their own seasonings, so don’t go overboard.
 Add the ingredients slowly so that you get the perfect flavor that you prefer.Especially if you need less salt.

 8ouncesinstant mashed potatoes*(We used 2 4-ounce packages)